-Debugging data-flow queries using partial flow
+Debugging data-flow queries using partial flow¶

 Note

-The new modular API for data flow described here is available alongside the previous library from CodeQL 2.13.0 onwards.
+The modular API for data flow described here is available from CodeQL 2.13.0.
+The legacy library is deprecated and will be removed in December 2024.
 For information about how the library has changed and how to migrate any existing queries to the modular API, see New dataflow API for CodeQL query writing.

 If a data-flow query doesn’t produce the results you expect to see, you can use partial flow to debug the problem.